-Winner of the Waterstones Children’s Prize 2017, a Financial Times Book of the Year, Waterstones Children’s Book of the Month, nominated for the CILIP Carnegie Award, shortlisted for the Jhalak Prize.
+Winner of the Waterstones Children’s Prize 2017 and the British Book Awards Children’s Book of the Year, a Financial Times Book of the Year, twice-Waterstones Children’s Book of the Month, nominated for the CILIP Carnegie Award, shortlisted for the Jhalak Prize and the Branford Boase Award.

 They say the day the Governor arrived, the ravens did too.
 All the smaller birds flew backwards into the sea, and that is why there are no songbirds on Joya.
 Only huge, ragged ravens…